What is Naginata?

 • Bronze Medal – Engi-Kyogi

-Roche Sensei is also one of the few U.S. practitioners to hold the teaching title of Renshi, reflecting both high technical ability and exceptional contribution to the development of the art.
+Roche Sensei is also one of the few U.S. practitioners to hold the rank of Renshi, reflecting both high technical ability and exceptional contribution to the development of the art.

 In addition to her competitive achievements, she has played a central leadership role in the growth of East Coast and collegiate naginata, founding and mentoring university clubs at Mount Holyoke College, Columbia University, and Pratt Institute.
 She currently serves as President of the Greater New York Naginata Federation and continues to shape the next generation of practitioners through her teaching at Ken-Zen.